 The Graduate School also offers post-baccalaureate programs in studio art and premedical studies, as well as a diploma in Jewish studies and an Artist's diploma in music.
 There are also joint degree programs for Ph.D. students at the master's and doctoral levels.

 Applications for admission for the spring term should be filed by December 1.
-Students are not usually admitted at midyear, and those who do gain admission are not normally eligible for financial aid.
+Ph.D. candidates are rarely admitted at midyear, and those who do gain admission are eligible for financial aid.
+Master's candidates may be admitted and are eligible for financial aid.